AaltoSciComp/scicomp-docs/news/git_migration.rst

 Migrating from svn
 ==================

-There are many guides online, but a minimum guide is included below.
+There are many guides online, but a minimum guide is included below (this preserves all history).
 You should create the repository on version.aalto.fi yourself, get your computer set up to use version.aalto.fi, and then do the following: